punktDe/flow-zoom-api/README.md

 # Usage Examples

-#### Find a single Meetings by its identifier and host (user)
+#### Find a single meeting by its identifier and host (user)
-You need to provide an identifier for the host (user) of the meeting, since the endpoint does not allow to list all Meetings in an account
+You need to provide an identifier for the host (user) of the meeting, since the api endpoint has no way of listing all meetings in an account

 	/**
      * @Flow\Inject